Frappuccino

 Frappuccino is a line of blended iced coffee drinks sold by Starbucks.
-It may consist of coffee or crème base, blended with ice and ingredients such as flavored syrups and usually topped with whipped cream and/or spices.
+It may consist of coffee or coffee-free base, blended with ice and ingredients such as flavored syrups and usually topped with whipped cream and/or spices.
 It may also include blended Starbucks refreshers.
 Frappuccinos are also sold as bottled coffee beverages in grocery stores, convenience stores and from vending machines.

 History

 Frappuccino is a portmanteau of "frappé" (pronounced /fræp/ and also spelled without the accent)—the New England name for a thick milkshake with ice cream, derived from the French word lait frappé (beaten milk)—and cappuccino, an espresso coffee with frothed milk.

 The Frappuccino was originally developed, trademarked, and sold by George Howell's Eastern Massachusetts coffee shop chain the Coffee Connection, and created and named by his marketing director, Andrew Frank.
-When Starbucks purchased the Coffee Connection in 1994, they gained the rights to use, make, market, and sell the Frappuccino drink.
+When Starbucks purchased the Coffee Connection in 1994, it gained the rights to use, make, market, and sell the Frappuccino drink.
 The drink, with a different recipe, was introduced under the Starbucks name in 1995.
 In 2012, Starbucks had annual Frappuccino sales of over $2 billion.